 Location: New York City

 “Of my three cats, he is the one that most resembles a wild animal.
 He doesn’t like to be touched too much or petted.
 When he is angry he poops on the ground where he knows you will walk.
 Once in a while he simply comes up to me and stares silently, as if he feels I understand whatever statement his silence is making.
 We have an agreement: as long as he is fed on time everything is fine.
-It took six attempts to get him to be still enough for this picture.
-They say that pets resemble their owners.
-We don’t look alike, but sometimes I feel we have similar attitudes.”
+It took six attempts to get him to be still enough for this picture.”

 Magalie Guerin & Jeff Newcomb